vkmc/marconi-transport-amqp/README.md

 Features
 ========

-This basic implementation allows Marconi to send and receive messages with AMQP clients following the producer/consumer pattern.
+This basic implementation allows Zaqar to send and receive messages with AMQP clients following the producer/consumer pattern.

 How to install
 ==============